Living in Henley-on-Thames

 Schools analysis

 Primary and secondary schools: The area serves families with children of all ages, with both primary and secondary schools available locally.
-There is a reasonable selection of schools available, giving families some degree of choice.
+The smaller number of schools means catchment areas are important — check distances carefully before committing to a property.

 Catchment areas and admissions: Most schools in Henley-on-Thames use distance-based admissions criteria, meaning the closer you live to a school, the more likely your child is to gain a place.
 Popular schools can have very tight catchment areas.
 Check Local's detailed schools report shows the distance from any address to every nearby school, with full Ofsted ratings and Key Stage results.